-Model and Serial Numbers: Have the model and serial numbers handy (gray boxes, Figure 1) when contacting an Onan dealer for parts, service or product information.
+Model and Serial Numbers: Have the model and serial numbers handy when contacting an Onan dealer for parts, service or product information.
+The gray boxes in Figure 1 show where the numbers are found on the nameplate.
 Each character is significant.
 (The last character of the model number is the specification letter, which is important for obtaining the right parts.)
 Record these numbers in the boxes in Figure 1 so that they are handy when you need them.